We asked a grant expert what makes proposals stand out. Here’s what he had to say.

 5. Be realistic

-The lack of coherence described above is sometimes also as a result of an organization not being realistic about their goals, which is hugely problematic when it comes to writing a grant application.
+The lack of coherence described above is also sometimes a result of an organization not being realistic about their goals, which is hugely problematic when it comes to writing a grant application.

 As such, it’s key that you really think through what you’re capable of accomplishing given your size, capacity, and other resources, so you can tell a story that makes sense in your grant application.